-102.1.4.7 Written Rater discipline procedures that include provisions for Probation, Suspension, and Revocation of Rater certification.
-These provisions at a minimum shall include defined thresholds for each category and be in compliance with 903.4.2.7 and 903.4.3.
-The Provider shall update the Rater's status in the RESNET Building Registry within ten (10) business days of any change.
+102.2.9.3 Written HERS Rater and RFI Disciplinary Procedures that include provisions for Probation, Suspension, and Revocation of HERS Rater and RFI certification.
+These provisions at a minimum shall include the defined thresholds for each disciplinary category listed in this Section.
+The Provider shall update the HERS Rater/RFI's status in the National RESNET Registry within twenty (20) business days of any change.

-The following represent minimum provisions for each Rater disciplinary category.
+The following represent minimum provisions for each HERS Rater/RFI disciplinary category.
 A Provider's policies and procedures may be more stringent than the following requirements.